── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 Update the setup code chunk options so the warnings and messages

-are hidden, but the library(tidyverse)
+are hidden, but the library(tidyverse) code does

 still show up in your knitted document.
 Knit to check.

-In a new code chunk, create a ggplot2
+In a new code chunk, create a ggplot2 graph of

 character mass (y-axis) versus height (x-axis).
 Update so that the